pnlinh/council/CODE_OF_CONDUCT.md

-The Laravel code of conduct is derived from the Ruby code of conduct.
+The Council code of conduct is derived from the Ruby code of conduct.
 Any violations of the code of conduct may be reported to Nicholas Hoium (nhoium@gmail.com).

 - Participants will be tolerant of opposing views.